mvysny/uidl-analyzer/README.md

 Most important parts are `execute` and `changes`:
 * `changes` update component properties, add new components and remove existing ones
 * `execute` lists all JavaScript snippets executed via `UI.getCurrent().getPage().executeJs()`

+You can see that a component with node ID (internal ID used by UIDL for every Component) has been attached; it is a `<vaadin-button>` with the `primary` theme.
+Some nodes also executed certain async calls (v-node 6 set its `invalid` property to `false`; that is a TextField but I've ommitted it from the snippet above for brevity).